infinitered/ignite/docs/Testing.md

 This isn't a hard and fast rule, but it does express our approach fairly well.

-## Detox Testing
+## Maestro Testing

-We provide a [README.md](../boilerplate/detox/README.md) inside of Ignite for how to get started with and run Detox tests once you have Ignited your app.
+We provide an [Ignite Cookbook recipe](https://ignitecookbook.com/docs/recipes/MaestroSetup) to help explain how to get started and run Maestro tests once you have ignited your app

 ## Unit Testing